nagarajanchinnasamy/ProgrammingAssignment2/README.md

 function in R. For example, if `X` is a square invertible matrix, then `solve(X)` returns its inverse.

+If you happen to modify the original matrix with which inverse was calculated cached, then invoke `cachematrixobject$set(originalmatrix) to re-calculate the inverse and update the cache.
+See the Example Usage.

 ### Example Usage